To wrap up our month-long Kellam’s Tech Tips Cybersecurity Awareness blog series, I want to talk about two things:

-Not infrequently you are invited to visit a website from a stranger or a friend.
-If these invites are unexpected, there’s good reason to think it may be a malicious link.
-Our use of social media such as Twitter and Facebook provides additional means for scammers to try and fool you into clicking on a malicious link.
+Often, you are invited to visit a website from a stranger or a friend.
+If these invites are unexpected, it may be a malicious link.
+Our use of social media such as Twitter and Facebook provides additional opportunities for scammers to try and fool you into clicking on a malicious link.

 If you are unsure about a link, there are websites that function as “link checkers” that will tell you if the link is dangerous or safe.
 Websites like VirusTotal are easy and free to use, and a quick way to test out the safety of web links.
-After all, by clicking a link you can expose your computer and information to malware regardless of any information you offer up, so it’s better if you can test the link before visiting it.
+When you click a link you can expose your computer and information to malware regardless of any information you offer up, so it’s better if you can test the link before visiting it.

 I recommend using a link checker if you at all question the validity of the proffered link.
 Once upon a time you could hover your mouse over the link to see if it really was the address it seemed to be in the text (as the true link would show up at the bottom of the screen); however, even this can be spoofed now, so checking with the third-party verification site is best.